Student-centric advice and objective recommendations

 What if my parents refuse to submit their financial information?

-Another route to take is to attempt to file as an independent student.
+Another route to take is to see if you qualify to file as an independent student.
 There are a strict set of requirements for obtaining independent student status if you are under 24.
 But if you are able to meet these requirements, you will be able to apply for federal financial aid.